ShalizSharafi/Responsive-Website-BrewHause/README.md

-# ☕ Brewhaus – Coffee Shop Website
+# ☕ Brewhaus – Responsive Coffee Shop Website

 A modern, responsive coffee shop website built using **HTML** and **Tailwind CSS**.
 This project focuses on clean UI design, smooth animations, and a strong visual identity inspired by cozy café experiences.